Q-REstraint/SOT Therapy

 SOT may suit people with chronic conditions, particularly cancer or persistent viral infections.
 It is personalized based on the patient’s unique genetic makeup and can be an option for those who haven't responded well to conventional treatments.
 However, not everyone is a candidate, and a healthcare provider will assess if SOT is right for you.

-• What should I expect during SOT treatment?
+• What should I expect during Q-REstraint/SOT treatment?